Digital agency vs. Freelancer... how do I choose?!

 Con: A digital agency will be inundated with projects and they’ll be pressured to get the results from big clients with the big bucks.
 The smaller clients won’t be as valuable to the digital agency.
-They may not give your business the attention it deserves.
+A project managed by an agency may not get the attention it deserves.

-Pro: Freelancers are flexible and don’t work the 9 to 5 slot.
-They also embrace an unstructured working day— which is why they became freelancers to begin with!
+Pro: the main benefit of hiring a freelancer is that they are flexible and don’t work the 9 to 5 slot.
+They also embrace an unstructured working day— which is why they became freelancers, to begin with!
 This will be useful when you’re met with a potential crisis in the wee hours or on the weekend.
-A social media pro, for example, can answer your customers immediately or whenever they need.
+A social media pro, for example, can answer your customers immediately or whenever they need it.

 Con: They might charge you extra for working evenings or weekends.